 Peraphy

 Peraphy (stylized as PERAPhY) is a game portion that challenges the studio player's thinking strategy.
 It involves oversized playing cards faced with fruits that consists of 13 cards per fruit (banana, mango, pineapple, and watermelon) numbered 1–13.
 The goal is to complete a row of cards by correctly guessing whether the next one is Higher (Pataas) or Lower (Pababa) in value, with the initial prize potentially being doubled or cut in half in the final round.
-It also features the TVJ Singing Queens (Eunice Janine, Anne Ferrer, Jean Drilon, Samantha Rascal, and Khayzy Bueno), who handles the playing cards.
-The segment shares similarities with the show's original segment, Hi-Lo Todo Panalo, as well as the ABS-CBN game shows I Can See Your Voice (which also aired on TV5; basing the final choice on musical clues) and Kapamilya, Deal or No Deal, and is based on the American television game show, Card Sharks.
+It also features the TVJ Singing Queens (Eunice Janine, Anne Ferrer, Jean Drilon, Samantha Rascal, and Khayzy Bueno), who handle the playing cards.
+The segment shares similarities with the show's original segment, Hi-Lo Todo Panalo, as well as with the ABS-CBN game shows I Can See Your Voice (which also aired on TV5; basing the final choice on musical clues) and Kapamilya, Deal or No Deal, and the American television game show, Card Sharks.

 Barangay Bulagaan

 Barangay Bulagaan (also referred to as simply Bulagaan and previously Bulagaan University) is the show's long-running and iconic segment, which features the hosts delivering knock-knock jokes and pick-up lines paired with their song of choice.
-Originally held in a classroom setting, it is now taking place in an eatery owned by Ryzza Mae Dizon's character, Miss Tapsi.
+Originally held in a classroom setting, it now takes place in an eatery owned by Ryzza Mae Dizon's character, Miss Tapsi.

 Dear Eat Bulaga

 Eat Bulaga Olympics is a game segment that challenges Eat Bulaga! hosts to complete a series of physical challenges to test their strength and agility.
 The segment's concept is derived from the show's original segment and predecessor, Bulagaan Olympics.
-The segment only airs during Saturdays, debuting on July 13, 2024.
+The segment only airs on Saturdays, debuting on July 13, 2024.

 Bawal!
 Judgmental Ka Ba?